...

 Clerical Staff

-Clerical Staff of Punjab Police controls and manages the Executive Staff.
+The clerical Staff of the Punjab Police controls and manages the Executive Staff.
 It manages their salary, record, posting, show causes, illegal activities, and duties by working within offices.
 Clerical Staff cannot wear uniforms.
 Clerical Staff works in plain clothes.

 Punjab Police Clerical Staff